Otago Regional Council is re-establishing liaison groups for Otago flood protection and drainage schemes starting with those in the Lower Taieri.

 The Lower Taieri Flood Protection and Drainage Scheme Liaison Group will act as an informal committee who will work alongside Otago Regional Council.

-Two seats are allocated to each of the East and West Taieri Schemes, and there will also be representatives the Mosgiel Taieri Community Board, Dunedin International Airport, and from the ORC.
+Two seats are allocated to each of the East and West Taieri Schemes, as well as representatives from the Mosgiel Taieri Community Board, Dunedin International Airport, and from the ORC.

 In addition to these specific seats, there are two additional seats available to other representatives in the Mosgiel and Taieri area, bringing the total number of representatives to nine.